NickLeoMartin/blog/content/posts/2020-11-19-statistical-modelling-galls-law.md

 So how can we model this system of pricing?

 Let's assume there is only one route from "A" to "B".
 There are many riders that request trips at a consistent rate and many drivers that are either offline, waiting or in-transit with a rider.
-At $10 a ride, the consistent demand is
+At $10 a ride, the consistent demand for trips is adequately supplied by just enough drivers.

-Now we collide our model with the world - what happens if there is a big concert playing tonight downtown at "B"?
+Now we collide our model with the world - what happens if there is a big concert playing tonight downtown at "B" and rider demand spikes?

-Rider demand will spike and we are going to have an under-supply of drivers.
-We can measure rider satisfaction using waiting times - the time between when they request a ride to when they are picked up by the driver.
+This violates our model's assumption that riders request at a consistent rate.
+Now we have many riders and not enough available drivers.
+We can quantify rider dissatisfaction using waiting times - the time between when they request a ride to when they are picked up by the driver.

+In this example, rider waiting times are soaring to 30 minutes a trip because of the time it takes for the fixed number of drivers to take a rider from "A" to "B" and drive back to fetch another available rider.

+If we step back and squint, we can view this problem as a queue with riders lining up and being served at a certain rate by the pool of drivers.